 In 1991, Derek took over from Bill Copeland as the GVRD Representative for Burnaby and was soon appointed to the Executive Committee.
 In 1994, Derek was appointed by then Premier Mike Harcourt as Chair of BC Transit, responsible for all public transit systems in British Columbia, including the Lower Mainland.
 During his three years of service, BC Transit was named as the Best System in Canada (1995) and the Best System in North America (1996).
 Derek remains very proud of the successes achieved by BC Transit workers during this period and he is particularly pleased to have introduced the 99B articulated bus line during his tenure.
 That innovation has stood the test of time and has been emulated by many other transit authorities.

-Derek has also served for four years as an elected director of the Federation of Canadian Municipalities and he currently serves as a Trustee of the Municipal Finance Authority of BC.
+Derek has also served as an elected director of the Federation of Canadian Municipalities and he currently serves as a Trustee of the Municipal Finance Authority of BC.
 On an international level, Derek has been an active supporter of the Mayors for Peace movement and has served as the Canadian Secretary for the 3,793 member cities.
 He has also received a special recognition award for his participation in the United Nations Nuclear Non-Proliferation Conference.

 Derek and Kathy’s family are now grown and developing their own careers.
 Like most Burnaby families, the Corrigans have been part of their community and the community has helped raise their children.
 Kathy has recently retired as the MLA for Burnaby-Deer Lake and Derek is now serving his fifth term as Mayor and brings his wealth of experience, commitment and knowledge to the job.